microsoft/Zen/README.md

 <a name="computing-with-zen-expressions"></a>
 ## Zen Expressions

 `Zen<T>` objects are just normal .NET objects, we can pass them and return them from functions.
-For instance, consider the following code that computes a new integer from two integer inputs `x` and `y`:
+For instance, the following code computes a new symbolic integer from two integer inputs `x` and `y`:

 ```csharp
 Zen<int> MultiplyAndAdd(Zen<int> x, Zen<int> y)